dart-lang/site-www/src/_guides/environment-declarations.md

 ---
-title: Configuring apps with environment declarations
+title: Configuring apps with compilation environment declarations
 description: >
-  Learn about using environment declarations to customize application behavior.
+  Learn about using compilation environment declarations to customize application behavior.
 ---

-Dart supports specifying environment declarations when building or running an application.
+Dart supports specifying compilation environment declarations when building or running an application.
-Environment declarations are used to specify configuration values or options as key-value pairs that are accessed and evaluated at compile time.
+Compilation environment declarations are used to specify configuration values or options as key-value pairs that are accessed and evaluated at compile time.

+{{site.alert.note}}
+  This page uses "environment" and "environment declarations" to refer to the compilation environment, not the OS environment often referred to as "the environment" in software terminology.
+{{site.alert.end}}

 Your app can use the values of environment declarations to change its functionality or behavior.